markojevtic/spring-boot-workshop/README.md

 * Install Docker
     * Windows 10/Mac/Linux - it should be straightforward
     * Windows 7 - you have to use docker toolbox, please read carefully instruction on Docker site.
 * Configure Docker/VirtualBox(Windows 7 only!) - because you run docker inside of VirtualBox, you have to manually configure port redirection.
+Default docker ip is 192.168.99.100, but sometimes docker run on a different address, please check it after the run [see](./documentation/docker_toolbox.png).

     ![Right click](./documentation/VirtualBoxSettings.png)
     ![Button port forwarding](./documentation/VirtualBoxAdvanceSettings.png)
     ![Mongo&Redis ports](./documentation/VirtualBoxPortForwardin.png)